BeckTimothy/hacking-github-demo/CONTRIBUTION_FRAUD.md

 # How to perform Contribution Fraud

-Git utilizes a few environment variables to overwrite the current date when tracking changes or commiting changes.
+Git utilizes a few environment variables to overwrite the current date when tracking changes or committing changes.
 By setting these environment variables in your CLI, all following commits made in that environment will be made with those specified dates.
 GitHub will honor the dates provided by Git in your contribution chart.
 ```bash
 export GIT_AUTHOR_DATE=$(date -d'2020-02-02 12:00:00')